MicrosoftDocs/winrt-api/windows.ui.xaml.controls.maps/mapbillboard_mapbillboard_789238629.md

 ## -params

 ## -param camera
-The [MapCamera](mapcamera.md) settings that define the current position of the camera.
+The [MapCamera](mapcamera.md) settings that define the current position of the reference camera.

 ## -remarks